|ARTICLE TITLE PAGE|

 TERM OF AGREEMENT

-This Agreement shall be effective January 1, 2008 and shall remain in full force and effect until December 31, 2012.
-If the parties have not executed a successor Agreement by December 31, 2012, then this Agreement shall continue in full force and effect until a successor Agreement is executed.
+This Agreement shall be and remain in full force and effect from January 1, 2006 to and including December 31, 2008.
+This Agreement shall continue in full force and effect until superseded by a successor Agreement.